Categorías

 Dry Season Tambopata .

-The season begins from the month of May to the month of October, which are the driest months in the Amazon Peru.
+Season begins from the month of May to the month of October, which are the driest months in the Amazon Peru.
 Between the months of June and September we have a very varied climate called friajes that can lower the temperature from 10°C (50°F) these are a couple of days.
 The friajes come from Patagonia and then descend over the southern jungle to the Andes.